NoorWachid/Cr/Readme.md

 # Cr
 A nice wrapper for creating files and recursive directories

+[STILL IN ALPHA STAGE DONOT USE IT TO MODIFY ROOT BASED ACCESS]

 ## Features
 - Short!
   If you always doing `mkdir -p src/mylib` and then `touch src/mylib/mylib.{c,h}`.